 The FPL bill components, in detail

 FPL residential bills break out into a base energy charge plus several cost-recovery clauses that adjust periodically based on actual costs incurred.
-The base energy charge is set in FPL's most recent base-rate case settlement, which covers a multi-year period.
+The base energy charge is set in FPL's most recent base-rate case settlement, approved by the PSC in November 2025 and covering 2026 through 2029.
 The fuel cost recovery clause adjusts monthly with the cost of natural gas (FPL's primary fuel) and other generation inputs; this is the most volatile component, sometimes adding or subtracting 2 to 4 cents per kWh from the bill in a given month.
 The capacity cost recovery clause recovers the cost of building or contracting generation capacity.
 The environmental cost recovery clause recovers the cost of meeting state and federal environmental regulations.
 The conservation cost recovery clause recovers the cost of FPL's energy efficiency programs.

 Why Florida bills run high despite moderate rates

-The Florida household paradox is that the per-kWh rate is about 17 percent below the US average, but the monthly bill is about 5 percent above the US average.
+The Florida household paradox is that the per-kWh rate is about 20 percent below the US average, but the monthly bill still lands at or above the US average.
 The reconciliation is usage.
-The US average household consumes about 886 kWh per month according to EIA.
+The US average household consumes about 863 kWh per month according to EIA.
 The Florida average is about 1,107 kWh per month, the second highest in the country after Louisiana.
 The driver is almost entirely air conditioning: Florida has the longest cooling season in the US and homes typically run AC nine months of the year, peaking at 14 to 18 hours per day in July and August.

 A 2,500 square foot home with a 4-ton central AC running 14 hours a day in July uses about 1,500 kWh per month just for the AC, on top of the 400 to 500 kWh for everything else (refrigerator, pool pump, lighting, hot water, electronics).
-At the FPL rate of about 15 cents per kWh, that produces a $285 to $305 monthly bill.
-A 1,200 square foot apartment with a smaller AC system uses about 600 to 800 kWh per month in summer and produces a $90 to $120 bill.
+At FPL's 2026 tiered rates, that produces roughly a $270 to $280 monthly bill.
+A 1,200 square foot apartment with a smaller AC system uses about 600 to 800 kWh per month in summer and produces an $85 to $115 bill.
 The variation across Florida households is enormous because the AC load varies enormously.

 Practical FPL savings strategies for AC-dominated bills